CiwPython/Ciw/docs/Features/custom_dists.rst

       - - Exponential
         - 0.1

-This tells ASQ that at Node 1 all Class 0 customers will have their service time drawn from the custom distribution :code:`my_special_distribution_01`.
+This tells Ciw that at Node 1 all Class 0 customers will have their service time drawn from the custom distribution :code:`my_special_distribution_01`.
 This distribution hasn't been defined yet.

 To define the distribution, add the following to your parameters dictionary::